tacofoundation/mrio/docs/index.md

 features:
   - icon: "<img src='./open_source_logo.png' alt=''>"
     title: Open-source format
-    details: Multi-dimensional GeoTIFF is an open specification for storing tensors in a GeoTIFF structure.
+    details: Multi-dimensional GeoTIFF is an open specification for storing N-DArrays in a GeoTIFF structure.
   - icon: "<img src='./geotiff_logo.png' alt=''>"
     title: It is still a GeoTIFF
     details: Compatible with GIS tools/GDAL.
 Drag-and-drop support in any GIS software.
-    link: /en/guide/what-is-multidimensional-geotiff
+    link: /en/specification/geotiff
   - icon: 🌮
     title: Part of the TACO Specification
     details: The recommended format for 4D and 5D samples.